HL7/fhir-spl/input/intro-notes/StructureDefinition-EstablishmentRegistrationLogicalModel-intro.md

 The following UML diagram shows the data elements for an Establishment Registration operation.
 More details about the data elements can be found in the definition tables below.

 Each request has a set of elements that identify the request:
-* transaction ID
+* operation ID
-* transaction date/time
+* operation date/time
 * request ID
 * request version